 PNC3 provides a white topology abstraction which exposes at MPI3 all the physical nodes and links within network domain 3.

-[Editors’ note:] Evaluate whether to change the description of the PNC2 abstraction to provide an example of a grey topology abstraction (pending discussion about grey topology abstraction)

 The MDSC should be capable of stitching together each abstracted topology to build its own view of the multi-domain network topology.
 The process may require suitable oversight, including administrative configuration and trust models, but this is out of scope for this document.

 The MDSC can also provide topology abstraction of its own view of the multi-domain network topology at its CMIs depending on the customers’ needs: it can provide different types of topology abstractions at different CMIs.